-1. Terms.
+1. Terms

 - a.
 "Confidential Information" means information that constitutes a trade secret or reveals confidential research, development, or commercial information.
 Confidential Information does not include information that has been disclosed in the public domain. - b.
 "Protected Documents" means materials, documents or discovery responses containing Confidential Information disclosed or produced by any party in this litigation. - c.
-"Confidential Material" means any document(s) claimed pursuant to Section 2(a) or (b) of this Order and any Confidential Information claimed to be contained therein, to the extent allowed by this Order.
+"Confidential Material" means any document(s) claimed pursuant to Section 2(a) or (b) of this Order and any Confidential Information claimed to be contained therein, to the extent allowed by this Order. - d.
+"Party" means any person or entity who is required to respond to any request for information in relation to this cause of action.